-In general, we will not share your information outside of the Advice Hub without your direct consent.
+In general, we will not share your information outside of the Advice Hub without your direct consent (see section 5 for more info on consent and what this means).
 However, there are some instances where we have a statutory obligation to share your data.
 These are instances that are set out in Acts of Parliament or by a Court of Law.
 They include criminal and terrorist activity, adult and child protection concerns, conflict of interest, or if we believe there is a substantial threat to life/harm of you or another person.
 You can read more details about this in our Confidentiality Policy.